 - How you can help reach the goals they share with you?

-It’s only in openly talking about what’s important to them, and where they’re coming from that you can figure out their true motivations.
-This will help you identify blockers (like the Gen X team member’s fear of being replaced) as well as opportunities to tap into what drives them.
+It's only when you openly talk about what's important to them, and where they're coming from that you can figure out their true motivations.
+This will help you identify blockers (like the Gen X team member's fear of being replaced) as well as opportunities to tap into what drives them.

 Remember: Lifetime employment is a relic of the past.

-The stages of life aren’t the only thing that affects our goals and desires in the workplace.
-Similarly, it’s important as a leaders to consider how the end of lifetime employment has affected all your workers.
+The stages of life aren't the only thing that affects our goals and desires in the workplace.
+Similarly, it's important as a leaders to consider how the end of lifetime employment has affected all your team members.

 Spending 40 years at the same company and getting a gold watch is long gone for all generations.

-For Gen X and Boomers, it makes them more pragmatic about their role at your company, as well as more concerned with your company’s growth or layoff plans.
-They’ve seen the layoffs over the years during economic busts, and know any promises of long term employment are hollow.
+For Gen X and Boomers, it makes them more pragmatic about their role at your company, as well as more concerned with your company's growth or layoff plans.
+Most generations have seen the layoffs over the years during economic busts, and know any promises of long term employment are hollow.

-Meanwhile, Millennials entered the workforce during the hiring freezes of the Great Recession.
-They realize that company loyalty is a two-way street that closed long ago.
-They’re excited about the opportunity to grow at your company, but they also realize that they can (or may have to) go somewhere else.
+In particular, Millennials entered the workforce during the hiring freezes of the Great Recession.
+They learned very early in their careers that company loyalty is a two-way street that closed long ago.
+They're excited about the opportunity to grow at your company, but they also realize that they can (or may have to) go somewhere else.

 You earn a lot more trust with your team being honest about these things than trying to pretend otherwise.
 The elephant is still in the room, even if you avoid talking about it.